 So appreciate it and BE THERE NOW!

 Kimani Young followed a stellar playing career at UTEP under legendary Coach Don Haskins with experience on the grassroots level.
 He served as Program Director of AIM High Foundation, Assistant Center Director with PAL of NY and Athletic Director of New Heights Inc. before joining Norm Roberts staff at St Johns 2008.
 Coach Young joined Richard Pitino’s staff at Florida International University in 2012.
-He has been an integral part of the Minnesota Gopher staff since 2013 and has a bright future in the profession.
+He followed Coach Pitino to Minnesota and was an integral part of the Golden Gopher staff from 2013-18.
+Coach Young is currently a member of Dan Hurley’s staff at the University of Connecticut.